wconrad/opt_parse_builder/README.md

 # opt_parse_builder

 A Ruby Gem for processing CLI arguments using optparse.
-Adds to optparse a compact DSL and operand parsing without being a framework.
+Adds to optparse a compact builder-style DSL, operand (positional argument) parsing, and composability for sharing argument definitions within a suite of commands.

 Features: